akajuvonen/akajuvonen.github.io/_posts/2019-01-02-python-workflow.md

 I will keep experimenting with Pipenv, and probably try out other tools like [poetry][poetry], although it has its own issues.
-One thing I'm especially interested in is reliably dependency resolution, since I have had some issues with that.
+One thing I'm especially interested in is reliable dependency resolution, since I have had some issues with that.

 It's obvious that Python packaging and dependency management are pain points.